fenago/Grokking-Deep-Learning/Lab_2.md

 What is the goal_pred variable?
 Much like input, goal_pred is a number you recorded in the real world somewhere.
-But it’s usually something hard to observe, like “the percentage of people who did wear sweatsuits,” given the temperature; or “whether the batter did hit a home run,” given his batting average.
+But it’s usually something hard to observe, like "the percentage of people who did wear sweatsuits," given the temperature; or "whether the batter did hit a home run," given his batting average.

 Why is the error squared?